Government to mandate provision of EV charge points on new homes and buildings

 Meanwhile Connected Kerb says it is aiming to install 190,000 public on-street EV chargers by 2030, a task which will require up to £1.9 billion in investment.

-Stakeholders broadly welcomed the Government's announcement, providing the installations are fit-for-purpose and as widely accessible as possible.
+Other stakeholders broadly welcomed the Government's announcement, providing the installations are fit-for-purpose and as widely accessible as possible.
 (A selection, credit Transport & Energy follows.)

 Emma Pinchbeck, Chief Executive of Energy UK, said: “It’s clearly the right move to ensure that new homes and offices are fit for our low carbon future, which includes the installation of electric vehicle chargepoints at the time of construction rather than afterwards.
 So it’s of equal importance that new builds should also be required to meet high standards of energy efficiency as soon as possible – rather than by 2025 as is currently proposed.”